 You comply with the law

 Finally, one last reason to buy auto insurance is because it is illegal not to.
 Thus, by purchasing car insurance, you’re complying with the law, and therefore not at risk for incurring hefty fines.
-As a reminder, uninsured motorists in Ontario can face fines of up to $50,000.
+As a reminder, uninsured automobile drivers in Ontario can face fines of up to $50,000.
 Avoid the stress and financial risks of getting caught by purchasing a quality car insurance policy.

 How St. Catharines car insurance is calculated

 Calculating insurance premiums is no simple task.
 Insurance companies must consider several factors in order to determine how much a person pays for car insurance.
 St. Catharines drivers might find it useful to learn these factors so that they can understand why their premium is what it is.
 The following is a list of the most common factors influencing car insurance rates in Canada:

 One of the main factors in determining a person’s car insurance rate is their driving history.
 Driving history is made up of two components: driving experience and driving record.

 Generally speaking, the more driving experience you have, the better off you will be.
 A lack of experience is what raises the cost of insurance for young drivers.